AndrewSRea/My_Learning_Port/Bootstrap/Forms/Checks_and_Radios/README.md

 <input type="checkbox" class="btn-check" id="btn-check-3" autocomplete="off" disabled>
 <label class="btn btn-primary" for="btn-check-3">Disabled</label>
 ```
-See this code example in my accompanying [`checkbox-radio-misc-examples-2.html`](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Forms/checkbox-radio-misc-examples-2.html) file.
+(This code example is also in my accompanying [`checkbox-radio-misc-examples-2.html`](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Forms/Checks_and_Radios/checkbox-radio-misc-examples-2.html) file.)

 <hr>

-:warning: Visually, these checkbox toggle buttons are identical to the [button plugin toggle buttons](). <!-- link to Components folder / Buttons / Button plugin --> However, they are conveyed differently by assistive technologies: the checkbox toggles will be announced by screen readers as "checked"/"not checked" (since, despite their appearance, they are fundamentally still checkboxes), whereas the button plugin toggle buttons will be announced as "button"/"button pressed".
+:warning: Visually, these checkbox toggle buttons are identical to the [button plugin toggle buttons](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Components/Buttons#button-plugin).
+However, they are conveyed differently by assistive technologies: the checkbox toggles will be announced by screen readers as "checked"/"not checked" (since, despite their appearance, they are fundamentally still checkboxes), whereas the button plugin toggle buttons will be announced as "button"/"button pressed".
 The choice between these two approaches will depend on the type of toggle you are creating, and whether or not the toggle will make sense to users when announced as a checkbox or as an actual button.

 <hr>

-#### Radio toggle buttons
+### Radio toggle buttons

 ```
 <input type="radio" class="btn-check" name="options" id="option1" autocomplete="off" checked>